kenjiao101/tes-bikin-/Matdis.md

-# Pemodelan Dinamika Harga Sembako di Jawa Timur Menggunakan 9 Konsep Matematika Diskrit
+# Modeling Staple Food Price Dynamics in East Java Using 9 Discrete Mathematics Concepts

-### Menganalisis pola lonjakan harga 10 komoditas sembako menjelang Tahun Baru dan Lebaran menggunakan kerangka teori matematika diskrit terintegrasi — dari FSM dengan threshold adaptif, Markov Chains multi-step, hingga operasi himpunan dan kombinatorika atas data resmi SISKAPERBAPO Jawa Timur.
+### Analyzing price spike patterns for 10 staple food commodities ahead of Tahun Baru and Lebaran using an integrated discrete mathematics framework — from FSMs with adaptive thresholds and multi-step Markov Chains to set operations and combinatorics, applied to official SISKAPERBAPO East Java data.

 ## 📝 Table of Contents